 Proprietary funds distinguish operating revenues and expenses from non-operating items.
-Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with aproprietary fund's principal ongoing operations.
-The principal operating revenues are charges for services and magazine subscriptions.
-The Department also recognizes as operating revenues interest on loan receivables and other revenues intended to recover the cost of services.
+Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
+The principal operating revenues are charges for services and other revenues intended to recover the cost of services.
 Operating expenses for the enterprise funds and the internal service fund include the cost of sales and services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.